 The U.S. Federal Reserve is widely expected to raise interest rates at its Dec.
 12-13 policy meeting, but Friday's jobs report could shape debate on monetary policy next year.

 Bitcoin lost almost a fifth of its value in 10 hours on Friday, having surged more than 40 percent in the preceding 48 hours, sparking fears the market may be heading for a price collapse.

 U.S. Treasury yields were little changed after the closely watched jobs report.

-Oil prices rose, helped by Chinese crude demand and threats of a strike in Africa's largest oil exporter.
+Oil prices edged up, helped by rising Chinese crude demand and threats of a strike in Africa's largest oil exporter.

-(Additional reporting by Gertrude Chavez-Dreyfuss in New York and Sruthi Shankar and Rama Venkat Raman in Bengaluru; Editing by Bernadette Baum and Nick Zieminski)
+(Additional reporting by Gertrude Chavez-Dreyfuss in New York, Abhinav Ramnarayan in London; Editing by Bernadette Baum)